Sarah MacLean: Biography

 MacLean was born in Lincoln, Rhode Island to an Italian father and a British mother.
 MacLean's website reports that her mother worked for MI6.
 MacLean started reading romance because her older sister read the books, and she has wanted to be a romance novelist since she was a teenager.
 In 2000, MacLean received a BA in American Studies from Smith College in Northampton, Massachusetts.
 While at Smith, MacLean and her friends read hundreds of romance novels.

 MacLean moved to New York City in 2000, and worked as a literary publicist until she attended graduate school at Harvard University, receiving a master's degree in education.
 Upon returning to New York City, she wrote her first book, a young adult novel, The Season, after a friend suggested she try her hand at writing for teens.
 The book, set in Regency England, received numerous awards, and was named to the 2010 Lone Star Reading List of the Texas Library Association.

 After The Season, MacLean wrote her first adult romance novel, Nine Rules to Break When Romancing a Rake, a Regency historical.
-The book debuted on the USA Today Bestseller List and the New York Times Bestseller List, where it stayed for four weeks, and was the first recipient of the Romantic Times Magazine Seal of Excellence.
+The book debuted on the USA Today Bestseller List and The New York Times Best Seller list, where it stayed for four weeks, and was the first recipient of the Romantic Times Magazine Seal of Excellence.

 MacLean is a self-proclaimed feminist and speaks widely on the intersection of feminism and the romance genre.
 She is a vocal defender of the literary merit of the romance novel and the skill it takes to write it well.
 In February 2014, MacLean began writing a monthly romance review column for The Washington Post.
 In July 2019, she hosted the Romance Writers of America RITA Awards.
-In 2021, MacLean was also asked to guest appear on the popular podcast 99 Percent Invisible where she discussed the importance of the romance genre and its history (which co-aired on Fated Mates).
+In 2021, MacLean appeared on the popular podcast 99% Invisible where she discussed the importance of the romance genre and its history (which co-aired on Fated Mates).

+MacLean is a staunch advocate for political and literary causes.
+In 2024, she became a founding board member of Authors Against Book Bans, a national organization of authors in the fight against book bans and challenges.
+Through her podcast, MacLean runs weekly phonebanks for progressive candidates during election years, and raises money for democrats in downticket races.

 She and her husband live in Brooklyn, New York.
 She is extremely active in social media, and often discusses her daily life on Twitter and Instagram.